kristoff-it/redis-memolock/README.md

 Inside the `go/` directory you can find a Go module.
 This implementation makes good use of goroutines and channels, and uses a single goroutine to write to the subscription multiplexer, as opposed to the C# version which has concurrent writers acquire control of a `ConcurrentDictionary`.

+# Footnote: how can different implementations share promises?
+Here the term *promise* is used in a fairly abstract way with only a small connection to any specific language's implementation.
+Different implementations can interoperate because they share a Redis client and the understanding of three concepts:

+1. Keys are stored using the scheme `<resource tag>:<resource id>` (e.g. `user-recommendations:kristoff`)
+2. Locks are stored using the scheme`<resource tag>/lock:<resource id>` (e.g. `user-recommendations/lock:kristoff`)
+3. Pub/Sub notifications are sent over the channel `<resource tag>/notif:<resource id>` (e.g. `user-recommendations/notif:kristoff`)

+Any client that can `SET` and `GET` a key, and that can use Pub/Sub can interoperate transparently with all others.